Namratasanger/Namratasanger/README.md

 ### Hi there 👋, I am Namrata Sanger !

-- 🌱 I’m currently learning Swift and VANET.
+- 🌱 I’m currently seeking for co-op opportunities Jan 2023 for various roles like Full Stack Developer, Frontend Engineer, ReactJs Developer or UI Developer
 - 👯 I’m looking to collaborate on projects that are build using MERN stack.
 - 📫 How to reach me: namratsanger55@gmail.com, [Youtube](https://www.youtube.com/channel/UCGKceR68T4kBrSVpfjkRO7g/videos)
 - 😄 Pronouns: She/Her